kotbehemot53/jureklock/README.md

 # jureklock
-A simple IR-controlled electronic door codeManager with a little game.
+A simple IR-controlled electronic door lock with a little game.

 ## Main board schematic